aszkid/polgomez.com/public/_index.md

 I currently serve as vice president of the [UChicago Applied Math Club](https://ucamc.github.io), where we invite professors to give talks about their research related to or involving mathematics.

 For a career-oriented summary of most of the stuff you'll find on this website, please check my [resume](/polgomez_CV.pdf).
+I also have a [LinkedIn profile](https://www.linkedin.com/in/gomezp/), but I like this website better.

 I also like books, [words](/about#words) and languages, including but not limited to russian and catalan, my mother tongue.